kamp-us/monorepo/README.md

 cd db/prisma
 ```

-- Build/start the container.
+- Start the image.
 (You should have docker installed.)

 ```sh
 docker-compose up -d